reelmatt/csci97/asn4/README.md

             + TestDriver.java

 # Data files
++ authentication.script
 + errors.script
     + script that mostly test error cases
 + errors.script.out
     + results of running errors.script
++ controller.script
+    + From assignment 3 submission.
+Written by myself and modified for assignment 4 to test Authentication Service features.
++ ledger.script
+    + From assignment 1 submission
-+ authentication.script
++ store24.out
-    + Modified from the store.script and controller.script files used in submissions for assignments 2 and 3.
-Many Store Model commands were written by Adaeze Ezeh and provided on Canvas.
-All Controller-specific and Authentication-specific tests were written by me and noted in the test file.
-Some syntax was changed from assignment handouts to fit my CommandProcessor.
+    + Results from running commands for Ledger, Store Model, Controller, and Authentication Services.
+The input is spread across four files (one for each service).
+Commands for Authentication Service only can be found in authentication.script
-+ authentication.script.out
++ store.script
-    + results of running authentication.script
+    + From assignment 2 submission.
+Written by Adaeze Ezeh and provided in course files on Canvas.
+Modifications made by myself for assignment 3 and further modifications for assignment 4 to incorporate face/voice prints.

 # Other files
 + Diagrams
-	+ Architecture.png					-- Component diagram from class handouts
-	+ CheckAccountBalance.png			-- Sequence diagram
+	+ CheckAccountBalance.png			-- Sequence diagram with AuthVisitor
-	+ Class Diagram-Full.png			-- Full class diagram, with Controller
-										   and Model packages
-	+ Class Diagram-StoreController.png	-- Subset of Class diagram, showing only Controller classes
+	+ Class Diagram.png     			-- Class diagram
-	+ EmergencyCommand.png				-- Sequence diagram
+	+ GetInventory.png				    -- Sequence diagram with InventoryVisitor
 	+ UseCase Diagram.png				-- Use Case diagram
++ matthew_thomas_asn4_results.pdf       -- Design changes and results document
 + matthew_thomas_asn4_design.pdf        -- My design document
 + matthew_thomas_asn3_design.pdf        -- My assignment 3 design (for reference)
 + matthew_thomas_asn2_design.pdf        -- My assignment 2 design (for reference)
-+ matthew_thomas_asn4_results.pdf       -- Design changes and results document
 + README.md                             -- This file